eli-johnson-04/aad-project/Milestone_2/Algorithm and Analysis 5.md

 ## Algorithm 5: Efficient Dynamic Programming Solution
 ### Definition
 This algorithm follows Algorithm 3 closely.
-To design a $\Theta(n^2)$ algorithm, we can employ memoization to avoid recomputing solutions to subproblems.
+To design a $\Theta(n^2)$ algorithm, we can employ memoization to avoid recomputing optimal solutions to subproblems.

 $OPT(j) =$ The minimized $cost$ of arranging $j$ sculptures into rows, where $j$ is the *rightmost* sculpture being examined.
 In this formulation, $cost = \sum_{1}^{j}(\max_{h_k}r_j)$, and $h_k$ is the height of a sculpture $s_k \in r_j$.